microsoft/DKI_LLM/WarriorCoder/README.md

 ```

-## 1. Completion-based Instruction Mining
+## 1. Challenging Others with Tricky Questions
-We use vllm to speed up the minging process:
+The first step of the arena is to use the strengths of A to challenge B, which makes it necessary to know what A has learned during its training process.
+Given that, we design a completion-based method to mine the capabilities which the code LLMs have already mastered.
+We use vllm to speed up the process:
 ```shell
 conda activate data
 python vllmlan.py --path [model_path] --n 1 --top_p [config_for_top_p] --temperature [config_for_temperature] --repeat [repeat_times] --max_tokens [max_length_of_context] --language [programming_language]